 In terms of how Ripple replaces standard settlement systems, it is useful to think of XRP tokens as a replacement for US dollars, which are frequently used as a middle ground currency for exchanging others.
 Due to established standards of exchange and the regulations in place, using US dollars not only takes considerably more time but is also accompanied by the dreaded currency exchange fees.

 On top of costing more than most are happy to pay, standard international transfers can sometimes take three days or more to process.
 Enter the XRP token.
 Completely supplanting the process, the value of the assets being exchanged are first converted into XPR (as opposed to USD), allowing for fees to be wiped away and the waiting time to be reduced from days to mere seconds.
 Returning to the Bitcoin comparison, it is worth noting that Bitcoin transactions tend to take around 10 minutes, and although this is certainly less than three days, it is still significantly more than the five-second transaction rate Ripple can achieve.
+Even by considering to use automated crypto robots such as Quantum AI, BitAlpha AI, BitIndex AI, Bitcoin Prime and Bitcoin Billionaire, you would be able to fully automate your trading activities.

 Different origin stories